 Nottinghamshire Fire and Rescue Service is managed day-to-day by the Chief Fire Officer, John Buckley, on behalf of the Nottinghamshire and City of Nottingham Fire Authority.

-He is supported by a Deputy Chief Fire Officer, Wayne Bowcock, and an Assistant Chief Fire Officer, Craig Parkin, who assist him in delivering the Service's
+He is supported by a Deputy Chief Fire Officer, Craig Parkin, and an Assistant Chief Officer, Ian Pritchard, who assist him in delivering the Service's

 vision.
-John, Wayne and Craig are all then supported by a number of other senior managers who form the Service's Strategic Leadership Team and the Executive Delivery Team.
+John, Craig and Ian are all then supported by a number of other senior managers who form the Service's Strategic Leadership Team and the Executive Delivery Team.